ntatschner/Intune-Utils/src/onlinehelp/tatux.intune.packaging/docs/tatux.intune.packaging.md

 {{ Fill in the Description }}

 ### [New-APFDeployment](New-APFDeployment.md)
 Creates and configures a Advanced Packaging Framework deployment folder for an application and optionally the intune win file.
+You then publish this to Intune.

 ### [New-IntuneApplication](New-IntuneApplication.md)
 {{ Fill in the Description }}